 Bleached coffee filters however have been treated so they appear whiter.
 This happens to printing paper for example and the paper you write on in notebooks.

 Bleached coffee filters have usually been treated with a chemical agent, such as chlorine, to change their colour.
 Treating with chlorine can cause environmental issues when the filter starts to decompose in nature.
 You can have a read on whether bleach is bad for the environment here.

-A study in 2012 found that chlorine-bleached coffee filters can cause environmental issues in pulp and paper mills, so I think it’s fair to say that this can be a problem in nature too.
+Studies have shown that chlorine-bleached coffee filters can cause environmental issues in pulp and paper mills, so it might be fair to say that this can be a problem in nature too.

-Ok, so we know the actual used coffee grounds are compostable but what about the filter papers?
+Ok, so we know the actual used coffee grounds are compostable but can you compost coffee filters too?

 Depending on how many filters you go through, depends on how much chlorine could make its way into your compost.
 As chlorine-bleached coffee filters can have negative environmental issues, I wouldn’t necessarily want to contaminate my decomposing organic mass.

 That said, chlorine is a natural element and will break down, meaning you may still be able to compost small amounts of bleached coffee filters papers.